 Dissolved on: None

-Description: WORK IN PROGRESS - This project is still under development.
-It models a series of formal and informal negotiations which led to the publication, in December 1993, of a declaration issued jointly by the British and Irish Governments.
+Description: This project models the series of formal and informal negotiations which led to the publication, in December 1993, of a declaration issued jointly by the British and Irish Governments.
 The Joint Declaration was a critical policy document which paved the way for a ceasefire and the entry of Sinn Féin into formal talks.
 It also laid out a shared set of principles – including, crucially, self-determination for the people of Ireland subject to the consent of the people of Northern Ireland – which would come to underpin the Belfast Good Friday Agreement and provide a framework for its ratification.

 Created on: None